sofronas/Connect-Softone-with-Grandstream-GXP1615/README.md

-# Softone make phone call via Grandstream device (GXP1615)
+# SoftOne make phone call via Grandstream device (GXP1615)
 Call from Softone tab with one click

 ## Before we start